frontenddogma/web-development-glossary/manuscript/d.md

 Dot-agnostic
 : A configuration aspect for email that allows dots (“.”) anywhere within the local-part of the email address, to still refer to the same address.
 That is, when dot-agnostic, jane.doe@example.com, janedoe@example.com, and j.a.n.e.d.o.e@example.com would all be the same address and reach the same recipient.

+Dots per inch
+: A measure of spatial printing, video, or image scanner dot density, in particular the number of individual dots that can be placed in a line within the span of 1 inch (2.54&nbsp;cm).
+Similarly, the more newly introduced dots per centimeter (d/cm or dpcm) refers to the number of individual dots that can be placed within a line of 1 centimeter (≈ 0.393&nbsp;in).&nbsp;[†](#w-dpi)

 Double
 : A double-precision, 64-bit floating-point data type.

 Downtime
 : A period in which a system is unavailable.
 Downtime or outage duration refers to a period of time that a system fails to provide or perform its primary function.
 Reliability, availability, recovery, and unavailability are related concepts.
 Downtime is commonly applied to networks and servers.
 The common reasons for unplanned outages are system failures (such as a crash) or communications failures (commonly known as network outage).&nbsp;[†](#w-downtime)

+DPI
+: → Dots per inch

 DQL
 : → Data Query Language